1. Full hearing. A hearing must be held at which the plaintiff shall prove the allegation of harassment by a preponderance of the evidence.

 C. The court provides written reasons for entering a temporary order.
 [1987, c.
 515, §1 (NEW).]

 [ 2011, c.
 559, Pt.
 C, §§4, 5 (AMD) .]

+3. Emergency relief.
 Emergency relief is available as follows.

 B. If a complaint is presented under this subsection, the complaint and any order issued pursuant to the complaint must be immediately certified to the clerk of the District Court having venue for filing.
 This certification to the court has the effect of commencing proceedings and invoking the other provisions of this chapter.
 [2003, c.
 658, §6 (AMD).]

 C. An order remains in effect pending a hearing pursuant to subsection 1.
 [2003, c.
 658, §6 (AMD).]

 [ 2003, c.
 658, §6 (AMD) .]

+4. Interim relief.
 The court, in an ex parte proceeding, may enjoin the defendant from engaging in any of the following: